-The South Carolina Retirement System ("SCRS" or "Plan"), a cost-sharing multiple-employer defined benefit pension plan, was established effective July 1, 1945, pursuant to the provisions of Section 9-1-20 of the South Carolina Code of Laws for the purpose of providing retirement allowances and other benefits for employees of the state, its public school districts, and political subdivisions.
+The South Carolina Retirement System ("SCRS"), a cost-sharing multiple-employer defined benefit pension plan, was established effective July 1, 1945, pursuant to the provisions of Section 9-1-20 of the South Carolina Code of Laws for the purpose of providing retirement and other benefits for teachers and employees of the state and its political subdivisions.
 SCRS covers employees of state agencies, public school districts, higher education institutions, other participating local subdivisions of government and individuals newly elected to the South Carolina General Assembly at or after the 2012 general election.

-The State Optional Retirement Program ("State ORP") is a defined contribution plan that is offered as an alternative to the SCRS to certain newly hired state, public school, and higher education employees.
-State ORP participants direct the investment of their funds into a plan administered by one of four investment providers.
+The State Optional Retirement Program ("State ORP") is a defined contribution plan that is offered as an alternative to the SCRS to certain newly hired employees of state agencies, institutions of higher education, public school districts, and individuals first elected to the S.C.
+General Assembly at or after the general election in November 2012.
+State ORP participants direct the investment of their funds into an account administered by one of four third party service providers.
+The PEBA assumes no liability for State ORP benefits.
+Rather, the benefits are the liability of the four third party service providers.
+For this reason, State ORP assets are not part of the retirement systems' trust funds for financial statement purposes.